Wing F. Ong: Life in Phoenix

-Ong lived in California during an era when California law excluded children from segregated schools if they didn't already know English.
+Ong lived in California during an era when California law excluded children from segregated schools if they did not already know English.
 In 1920 he moved to Phoenix and went to live with the family of his uncle Henry Ong Sr. He entered first grade at Grant Elementary School.
 In four years he completed elementary school and two years later graduated from Phoenix Union High School.
 He was employed by Arizona Governor Thomas E. Campbell as a houseboy during his high school years.

 Ong joined his uncle and cousins in the family business.
 However, his true passion was to become a lawyer someday.
 In 1927, his uncle, Henry, arranged a traditional Chinese marriage to sixteen-year-old Rose Wong, a girl whom Ong had never met.
 His first encounter with his future wife was the same day that she arrived from China.
 The arranged wedding required a pact between both participants.
 He promised to help her brother and sister immigrate to the United States and she promised to support him in his goal to become a lawyer.

 In 1938, Ong, together with his uncle Henry and various Chinese-American merchants, formed the Chinese Chamber of Commerce to protect and promote their businesses.

 University of Arizona

 Soon Ong established his own store at 1246 East Jefferson Street.
-He kept his promise and his brother-in-law and sister-in-law immigrated to the U.S..
-His first child was born in the back of the grocery store where he worked and lived.
-Ong enrolled in the University of Arizona in Tucson and studied law.
+He kept his promise and his brother-in-law and sister-in-law immigrated to the U.S. His first child was born in the back of the grocery store where he worked and lived.
+Ong enrolled at the University of Arizona in Tucson and studied law.
 One of his classmates was future U.S. Senator Barry Goldwater.
 His wife and in-laws ran the store while he attended law school.
 The Campbells were so impressed by Ong when he worked for them that they financially supported him through law school.

 In 1943, he graduated at the top of his law class and became an immigration attorney.
-At the time he was one of only eight Chinese-American lawyers in the U.S..
-Ong set up a storefront law office next to his grocery store, the Wing F. Ong Grocery Store at 1246 East Jefferson Street.
+At the time he was one of only eight Chinese-American lawyers in the U.S. Ong set up a storefront law office next to his grocery store, the Wing F. Ong Grocery Store at 1246 East Jefferson Street.